Key attractions

 A wealth of opportunity

-Key attractions for investors in PEAK’s discovery of a new energy source in the New Ireland Basin include
+Key attractions for investors in PEAK’s find of a new energy source in the New Ireland Basin include:

 • Ground floor opportunity with a First Mover in a frontier region.

-As the First Mover in the identification of oil and gas deposits in the New Ireland Basin, PEAK has 100 per cent exclusive rights to all relevant tenements in the region.
+PEAK is the First Mover in the identification of oil and gas deposits in the New Ireland Basin and holds extensive exploration rights in the area.

 • The potential for substantial hydrocarbon production volumes.

-PEAK’s portfolio covers an area which is five times larger than the super-giant Poza Rica oilfield in Mexico, which has a production history of 2.8 billion barrels.
+PEAK’s portfolio covers an area which is five times larger than the super-giant Poza Rica oilfield in Mexico.
 Our tenements cover 60,000 square kilometres (14.9 million acres) which is the same size as Ireland or West Virginia. > Tenements

-• Easy and fast access to the energy-hungry markets of Asia.
+• Closer access to the energy-hungry markets of Asia.

 • Strong local energy demand from PNG.